-CognitiveSEO offers two plans: Started and Business.
+CognitiveSEO offers two plans: Starter and Business.
 Both plans come with Content Optimization Audits, which is how they classify their keyword research, SERP analysis, and content optimization suite.

 Frase offers Frase Content and Frase Answers.
 Frase Answers is their version of a site chatbot, which uses your site content to train the bot on which content is best to show site visitors.

 For the purpose of this post, we’ll focus on Frase Content.
-Frase Content highlights four main points: topic research, content briefs, content creation, and content optimization.
+Frase Content covers four main points: topic research, content briefs, content creation, and content optimization.